William Fellowes (MP, died 1804)

 William Fellowes (c.
-1726–1804) was an English politician.
+1726– 10 February 1804) was an English politician.

 Life

 The son of Coulson Fellowes of Ramsey Abbey, Huntingdonshire, and his wife, Urania Herbert, William Fellowes matriculated at St John's College, Cambridge in 1744, aged 17.

-Fellowes entered parliament in 1768 as member for : his mother's brother, Henry Herbert, 1st Earl of Powis, brought him in unopposed with his local interest.
+Fellowes entered parliament in 1768 as member for Ludlow: his mother's brother, Henry Herbert, 1st Earl of Powis, brought him in unopposed with his local interest.
 He generally supported the administrations of Augustus FitzRoy, 3rd Duke of Grafton and Lord North.
 He did not stand in the 1774 general election.
 He was High Sheriff of Cambridgeshire and Huntingdonshire in 1779.